lix2ng/c3bt/README.md

 index is separate and you add/remove user objects by reference.
-The reason is that CBT node uses a crit-bit number to bisect the remaining key value space, which is not a part of user object (in comparison, BSTs use the user object/key as separator to bisect the remaining key set).
+The reason is that CBT node uses a crit-bit number to bisect the remaining key value space, which is not a part of user object (in comparison, BSTs use the user object/key itself as separator to bisect the remaining key set).
 From users' point of view, there is no difference in the API.

-A standard binary tree may not be known for good memory efficiency or reference locality and these are where C3BT has improved through its cache friendly layout scheme.
-You get efficiency, performance and flexibility:
+A standard binary tree is not known for good memory efficiency or reference locality and these are where C3BT has improved through its cache friendly layout.
+You get both the flexibility of a separate index and the performance of a dense, cache-optimized data structure.

   - Memory allocation is per-cell; overhead is low.
-    - Index access is fast.
+  - Good performance due to much less cache line access.
-    - User objects are not diluted by index; this can make a difference if user object is small and densely stored.
+  - Index can be created and destroyed dynamically.
-    - Index can be created and destroyed freely.
+  - Independent index won't dilute user data; this can make a big difference if user objects are small and densely stored.

 Besides, C3BT uses parent pointers on the cell level but not in the nodes.
 This speeds up iteration with little cost of space.